Free Consultation

 Extortion is effectively blackmail in Arizona.
 Blackmailing occurs when an individual uses the threat of revealing harmful information about an individual as a way to coerce them into completing a certain action or giving up property.

 Example.
 A person approaches a politician and threatens to expose them for cheating, which could hurt their marriage and public identity, if they do not pay the offender a certain sum of money.
-Blackmailing is most commonly used as a threat to reveal shameful, damaging or incriminating information about an individual unless they do as requested.
+Blackmailing is most commonly used as a threat to reveal shameful, damaging, or incriminating information about an individual unless they do as requested.

-Extortion is more of an all-encompassing charge, as it includes threats being made about physical harm and damaging physical property, as a means of coercion.
+Extortion is more of an all-encompassing charge, as it includes threats being made about physical harm and damaging physical property as a means of coercion.

 Know Your Rights

-Sentence for Extortion
+Sentence for Extortion in Phoenix, AZ

 The sentence for extortion in Arizona ranges depending on the type of threat that is alleged to have been used.
-If a person threatens to cause physical injury with a deadly weapon or dangerous instrument; or to cause death or serious physical injury, then the offense is a class 2 Felony
+If a person threatens to cause physical injury with a deadly weapon or dangerous instrument, or to cause death or serious physical injury, then the offense is a class 2 Felony.
+All other forms of theft by extortion are class 4 felonies.

 Class 2 Felony